datalad-handbook/book/docs/usecases/inm7_usinghammerpants.rst

 Using the INM-7 Hammerpants data store
 --------------------------------------

-This usecase is a step-by-step instruction on how to work with the distributed data store ``HAMMERPANTS`` at INM-7, Research Centre Juelich.
+This usecase is a step-by-step instruction on how to work with the remote data store ``HAMMERPANTS`` at INM-7, Research Centre Juelich.
 It details how to

 - Create an analysis dataset with an appropriate configuration